caufieldjh/awesome-bioie/README.md

 * [Zaklab](http://zaklab.org) - Group led by Dr. Isaac Kohane at Harvard Medical School's Department of Biomedical Informatics.
 Dr. Kohane is also a steward of the n2c2 (formerly i2b2) datasets - see [Datasets](#datasets) below.

+* [Columbia University Department of Biomedical Informatics](https://www.dbmi.columbia.edu/) - Led by Drs.
+George Hripcsak and Noémie Elhadad.
+[Dr. Carol Friedman](https://www.dbmi.columbia.edu/people/carol-friedman/) is on the faculty.

 [Back to Top](#contents)

 ## Organizations